3 Court House Drive, Central Islip, NY

 Width of aisles: ample

-Places to sit: in your seats
+Places to sit: seats, some picnic tables in one area

 Location of restrooms: on main concourse